 Out of all the Welsh rap tracks that have stood out this year, the ones I’ve found stuck in my head the most have definitely been by Mace The Great and Local.
 I could honestly listen to just the two of them for days so the fact they’ve both linked up makes me real happy.

-Finally, talking of this year’s highlights, I’ve made this handy playlist with 30 of my favourite Welsh Rap tracks from this year.
+Finally, talking of this year’s highlights, I’ve made this handy playlist with some of my favourite Welsh Rap tracks from the last year or so.
 I’ll be carrying on this playlist into next year to accompany this column also.
 It’s been such a strong year and I get the feeling it was only the warm up!
 See you in 2021.